 A Parent’s Perspective

 Focus and self-control — I’ll venture to guess that most parents want to increase these skills in themselves, not only their kids.
 But the great thing is that, when we promote these skills in our kids, we often exercise them too, offering kids a learn-by-example moment in the process.
+I understand how hard learning can be, and I get that doing homework can sometimes be a chore particularly for all those older kids.
+But school is important and if your kid is struggling then you can easily use something like essay help online to give them just that little bit extra guidance so that they can push on in their schooling career.

 Share your thoughts: what are some strategies you use to help your child (or yourself) focus?